Marlins vs. Cubs Player Props Betting Odds

-Those looking to place a player prop wager can find odds on Nico Hoerner, Luis Arraez and others in the Chicago Cubs-Miami Marlins matchup at Wrigley Field on Friday at 2:20 PM ET.
+You can wager on player prop bet odds for Nico Hoerner, Luis Arraez and others on the Chicago Cubs and Miami Marlins ahead of their matchup at 2:20 PM ET on Saturday at Wrigley Field.

 Bet on this matchup or its props with DraftKings!